Tipudeveloper/Schematrix/README.md

 # Schematrix
-tinkercad circuits inspired circuit generator made in lua
+tinkercad circuits inspired circuit generator made in lua and löve2D (yes i can type ö on my keyboard😂)